Jim Thorpe Chamber of Commerce

 of the greatest athletes of the 20th century, and our town's namesake.

 Fox (Sauk): Wa-Tho-Huk) (May 28, 1888 – March 28, 1953) was

-one of the finest athletes ever to take any field.
-He won Olympic gold
+one of the finest athletes ever to take the field.
+He won Olympic gold medals in

-medals in the 1912 pentathlon and decathlon, played American football
+the 1912 pentathlon and decathlon, played American football at the

 In 1950, The